Thraetaona/RASM/README.md

     <span> | </span>
     <a href="https://github.com/VioletVillain/RASM/releases">Releases</a>
   </h3>

 </div>

 ## Introduction

 RASM ("رسم") is an abbreviation for '*Rasterizing Assembler*' and also means '*Drawing*' in Persian.

+---

+RASM is a modular and minimalist web based game engine written in Rust, it

+---

+'RASM' Is written in Rust and compiles to native .wasm (WebAssembly) files that run and execute inside a modern browser, it is based upon WebGPU and has a javascript modding interface available.

+The project uses Github as its infrastructure and basis.  the [Wiki](https://github.com/VioletVillain/RASM/wiki), [Source Code](https://github.com/VioletVillain/RASM), [Forums/Issue tracker](https://github.com/VioletVillain/RASM/issues), [CI](https://github.com/VioletVillain/RASM/actions), [Releases](https://github.com/VioletVillain/RASM/releases), [Roadmap](https://github.com/VioletVillain/RASM/projects) And the [Website](https://VioletVillain.github.io/RASM/) Are All Hosted on Github.

 ## Features
 -more info in the contributing.md file will be released soon-